 5. LaserShip/OnTrac

 LaserShip and OnTrac are combining their regional networks to create a full, transcontinental last-mile delivery company.
 Their goal is to create a functional and competitive alternative to the large national carriers that have been dominating the industry over the past decades.
+By leveraging local couriers, they are able to support last-mile delivery and reach less accessible areas efficiently.
 With sorting centers and quick deliveries on the East and West Coasts, they’re looking to expand into Texas and beyond in the coming years, putting pressure on the other package delivery companies.
+In select regions, they also offer same day deliveries, meeting the growing demand for fast and flexible urban courier services in the American market.

 6. Lone Star Overnight